Northern Arizona University SkyView

-The planning and design of SkyView was established to increase on-campus housing for upper-classmen students who had to live off-campus during NAU’s multi-year boom in freshmen enrollment.
+The planning and design of SkyView was established to increase on-campus housing for upper-classmen students who had to live off-campus during NAU's multi-year boom in freshmen enrollment.
 The design features modern, apartment-style units with 626 beds.
-Characterized as “an expansion of the Hilltop Townhomes,” SkyView consists of six 3-, 4- and 5-story buildings with a 4-story, 721-space parking structure.
-Consistent with ACC’s goal to provide dynamic student housing, it is tailored to meet the needs and desires of their upper-classmen residents.
+Characterized as "an expansion of the Hilltop Townhomes," SkyView consists of six 3-, 4- and 5-story buildings with a 4-story, 721-space parking structure.
+Consistent with ACC's goal to provide dynamic student housing, it is tailored to meet their upper-classmen residents' needs and desires.
 Each apartment offers 4 private bedrooms and bathrooms, a shared living room, kitchen, and laundry room.
 The community features a fitness center, spacious lounge, game room, and business center.
-Outdoor space includes lushly landscaped courtyards with seating areas for its’ students.
+Outdoor space includes lushly landscaped courtyards with seating areas for its' students.

 College & University